JNico07/GazeGuard/README.md

 # 👁️ GazeGuard

-**GazeGuard** is an advanced Android application designed to help monitor and manage screen time using AI-powered gaze detection.
+**GazeGuard** is an advanced Android application designed to help monitor and manage screen time using eye-tracking system.
 By leveraging real-time eye-tracking and app usage analytics, GazeGuard empowers families to promote healthier digital habits and ensure responsible device use.

 ---